-DANGER: This oil must be removed from the pot before the heater is lit again or the heater will dangerously overheat.
+DANGER: This oil must be removed from the pot before the heater is lit again or the stove will dangerously overheat.

-If the flame has extinguished, the oil metering will continue to deliver fuel to the burner causing it to accumulate fuel to a level of 5/8" from the bottom of the burner and no more.
+If the flame has extinguished, the oil metering will continue to deliver fuel to the burner causing it to accumulate fuel to a level of 5/8" from the bottom of the burner and no more for 6" burners (Bristol, Bering, Adriatic and Pacific).
+The 7" burners (Atlantic and Beaufort models) with a accumulate 1" of fuel from the bottom of the burner.
 Never relight this amount of fuel.